gerardroche/gerardroche.github.io/_posts/2023-06-12-my-sublime-text-setup.md

 Menu → Preferences → Key Bindings

-*The context selector is to support GotoPHPManual, see the PHP section.*
+*The context selector is to support GotoPHPManual.*

 ```js
 {